That time Brian Johnson joked about going deaf and Malcolm Young added that AC/DC’s fans get most of the volume

 By Steve Newton There’s no denying that Ronnie James Dio did an incredible job replacing Ozzy Osbourne as the singer in Black Sabbath.
 The moment I heard “Neon Nights”, the opening track on Dio’s first Sabbath album, Heaven and Hell, I knew the heavy-metal stars had aligned.
 The music had way more power and feel … Continue reading That time Ronnie James Dio got ticked off when I asked him about stepping into Ozzy Osbourne’s shoes in Black Sabbath

 By Steve Newton Back in May of 1984 I did my first (and so far, only) interview with legendary Pink Floyd guitarist David Gilmour.
 Gilmour wasn’t in Floyd at the time, though–he was doing press to promote his second solo album, About Face.
-But that didn’t stop me from asking him if he missed Pink … Continue reading That time David Gilmour told me that he didn’t miss Pink Floyd and didn’t have a fave Floyd album
+But that didn’t stop me from asking him if he missed Pink … Continue reading That time I asked David Gilmour which Pink Floyd album was his personal favourite

 That time Danny Gatton told me that he thought Lenny Breau was the biggest “Humbler” of all time